Be sure to add me and join the discussion on Facebook here.

-Firstly in the “health world” and (to a similar extent) in the “IBD/chronic condition world,” there doesn’t seem to be a more polarizing, charging or emotional subject.
+Firstly, in the “health world”, and to a similar extent in the “IBD/chronic condition world”, there doesn’t seem to be a more polarizing, charging or emotional subject than diet.
 This is because of both the health and ethical concerns of the subject at hand.

-Thirdly I’ve wanted my own views to mature, resonate, and evolve.
-I’ve wanted to deeply study others’ viewpoints, the science, and of course I have worked to test out things on myself.
+Thirdly, I’ve wanted my own views to mature, resonate, and evolve.
+I’ve wanted to deeply study others’ viewpoints and the science, and test out things on myself.
 It’s been hard not to just shout my mind to the world or call out some of the absolutely ridiculous things I’ve witnessed on all sides, but here I’ve tried to calmly and carefully write something of substance, of nuance, with hopefully limited dogma.
-However, I accept that I can be wrong, and I welcome anyone’s feedback: acclaim or critical.
+However, I accept that I can be wrong, and I welcome anyone’s feedback: acclaim or criticism.

 So let’s get to it:

 The question that is being debated as I understand it is this:

 Is the optimum diet for a person with a gut and/or an inflammatory condition like IBD a plant-based diet, a carnivorous-based diet, or an omnivorous-based diet?

 Open the flood gates!

 I’d like to share with you my major takeaways, but before I begin I must preface…